PKU-Alignment/safety-gymnasium/docs/environments/safe_velocity.rst

 .. math:: cost=bool(V_{current} > V_{threshold})

-我们进行了大量实验。The velocity threshold is set to **50%** of the agent's maximum velocity achieved after the convergence of the **Proximal Policy Optimization (PPO)** algorithm trained via **1e6 steps**.
+After conducting extensive experiments.
+The velocity threshold is set to **50%** of the agent's maximum velocity achieved after the convergence of the **Proximal Policy Optimization (PPO)** algorithm trained via **1e6 steps**.

 ..
 Note::
-    对于Swimmer，我们只使用了其在X轴上的速度来设定约束，这是因为它的运动依赖于它的摆动，这将在Y轴上产生速度。
+    For the **Swimmer**, we only set constraints based on its velocity in the X-axis, as its movement relies on its oscillation, which generates velocity in the Y-axis.

-    其余智能体是使用其在X-Y轴上所有可能的速度的矢量和来设定约束的，一个粗略的表达如下：
+    For the remaining agents, constraints were set based on the vector sum of all possible velocities in the X-Y plane.
+A **concise representation** is as follows:

     .. code-block:: python